 Terri and I share loves for running and being outdoors (she leans toward ultra marathons, whereas I'm more of a sprinter and jumper).
 Read more about Terri's work at her company website, Advanced Marketing Collateral.

-I’m what’s called a communications designer.
-Some people use the term interchangeably with creative director, others with communications director, others with graphic designer and/or, lately and increasingly, UX designer — all roles I have and do fulfill but none of which fully encapsulates communications design.
+I’m what’s called a content strategist and communications designer.
+Some people use the terms interchangeably with creative director, others with communications director, others with, in multi-hat smaller companies like those for which I most often consult, UX designer — all roles I have and do fulfill but none of which fully encapsulates communications strategy and design.